Giovanni Felder: Education and career

 Felder attended school in Lugano and Willisau District.
 He studied physics at ETH Zurich, where he graduated with M.Sc. in 1982 and with Ph.D. in 1986.
 His doctoral dissertation, entitled Renormalization Group, Tree Expansion, and Non-renormalizable Quantum Field Theories, was supervised by Jürg Fröhlich (and Konrad Osterwalder).

 Felder held postdoctoral positions from 1986 to 1988 at IHES, from 1988 to 1989 at the Institute for Advanced Study, and from 1989 to 1991 at the Institute of Theoretical Physics, ETH Zurich.

 From 1991 to 1994 he became an assistant professor of mathematics at ETH Zurich.
 From 1994 to 1996 he worked as professor of mathematics at the University of North Carolina.
 In 1996 he returned at ETH Zurich as professor of mathematics.
-Since 2013 he is the director of the Institute for Theoretical Studies at ETH Zurich.
+From 2013 to 2019, he was the director of the Institute for Theoretical Studies at ETH Zurich.

 In 1994 Felder was an invited speaker at the International Congress of Mathematicians in Zurich.
 He was elected member of the Academia Europaea in 2012 and fellow of the American Mathematical Society in 2013.